 That is so tough!
 You are having a difficult time.

-Firstly, on a medical or organic level, have him checked by your doctor – specifically for milk intolerances (limit dairy from your diet if he is breastfed) and also try probiotics – they do sometimes really help.
+Firstly, from a medical perspective, have him checked by your doctor – specifically for lactose intolerance (read more about here) and also try probiotics – they do sometimes really help.

 Secondly, it is useful to understand colic in the context of over stimulation – please read this article.